Fintech Brands Use Psychology to Get Users – So Can You

 Free has a unique appeal for people when they’re making decisions.
 Fintechs are packed with free features wooing you to hit that “Download” or “Sign up” button.

-The stock-trading website Robinhood offers commission-free trading and the first stock for free to appeal to new customers.
+The stock-trading platform Robinhood offers commission-free trading and free shares of stock on signup to appeal to new customers.

-Similarly, on the home page of Mint banking, the word “free” is mentioned seven times while nudging visitors to sign up for an account.
+Similarly, Credit Karma, Intuit Mint’s successor, mentions the word “free” three times and offers a $250 welcome bonus while nudging visitors to sign up for an account.

-Finally, until recently, the revolutionary fintech Revolut would send out their debit cards for free to new users.
+Finally, it wasn’t so long ago that the revolutionary fintech Revolut would send out their debit cards for free to new users.

 Takeaway: Budget the freebies.